Dynamic vs. Personalized Pricing: How Do They Differ?

 Edited by Kirsty Macdougall

-Below, we explore the key differences between dynamic vs. personalized pricing, including pricing decisions, customer perception, and implementation, to help you choose and implement the best one for your store.
+Below, we explore the key differences between dynamic vs. personalized pricing, including pricing decisions, customer perception, and implementation, to help you choose the best one for your store.

 What Is Dynamic Pricing?